Mid-D-Man/mid-engine/docs/platform-optimization.md

 ```
 Need to optimize a hot path?
 │
-├─ Have you run cargo test --release and recorded the number?
+├─ Do you have a [RELEASE] number from cargo test --release?
-│   └─ No → Get the release-mode number first.
-Debug numbers are meaningless.
+│   └─ No → Get it.
+Debug numbers are not actionable.
 │
 ├─ Is the bottleneck in a #[repr(C)] type's layout?
 │   └─ Yes → Forbidden.
 The FFI contract is immutable.
 │
-├─ Have you tried explicit unrolling or inverse_trs?
-(Tier 1)
+├─ Can explicit unrolling or a math property (like inverse_trs) help?
-│   └─ Not yet → Try Tier 1 first.
-Free wins come before unsafe code.
+│   └─ Yes → Tier 1 first.
+Free wins, zero maintenance cost.
 │
-├─ Does the compiler already auto-vectorize with align(16)?
+├─ Does the compiler already auto-vectorize at -O3 with align(16)?
-│   └─ Check with `cargo asm` or LLVM MCA → If yes, stop.
+│   └─ Check: if [RELEASE] Vec3 add < 3 ns/op, auto-vectorization works.
 │
-├─ Is the gain ≥10% at 100k-entity scale in release mode?
+├─ Is the gain ≥10% at 100k scale in [RELEASE] mode?
-│   └─ No → Not worth the maintenance cost.
+│   └─ No → Not worth the Tier 2 cost.
 │
-├─ Does a scalar fallback exist?
+├─ Are you using core::arch intrinsics (not asm!)?
-│   └─ No → Write the fallback first.
+│   └─ No → Switch. asm! is forbidden for math.
 │
-├─ Are you using core::arch intrinsics (not asm!)?
+├─ Does a scalar fallback exist?
-│   └─ No → Switch to intrinsics. asm! is forbidden for math.
+│   └─ No → Write it first.
 │
-└─ Add the benchmark comment, run --mid-all, merge.
+└─ Add benchmark comment, run --mid-all, merge.
 ```